L1Cafe/XYZ/state-of-the-art.md

 ## Cons

-- It has received harsh criticism in regards to its design and complexity
+- It has received [harsh criticism](https://wiki.theory.org/index.php/YourLanguageSucks#C.2B.2B_sucks_because) in regards to its design and complexity

 # BASIC

 Its design precedes C. Its goal was [letting non-STEM students write their own programs](https://en.wikipedia.org/wiki/BASIC) for computers, which at the time required custom programming, such as the Atari or Commodore computers, but it became obsolete when other programming languages gained popularity, and modern computers with greater capabilities became available.

-Despite being fundamentally focused on rudimentary 8 bit computers, it is high level enough to be much more understandable than other languages, even without prior experience in programming, because it used simple English keywords instead of complex assembly code or syntax symbols.
+Despite being fundamentally focused on rudimentary 8 bit computers, it is high level enough to be much more understandable than other languages, even without prior experience in programming, because it uses simple English keywords instead of complex assembly code or syntax symbols, which were the norm at its time of introduction.

 ## Pros